 Banana pudding Cake is a fun twist on our favorite summertime staple and this makes getting your fix even easier.
 All the classic banana pudding ingredients wrapped into one addicting cake!

 Hey y’all!
 It’s Kellie again from The Suburban Soapbox and I am a Banana Pudding addict.
-I guess there could be worse things to be addicted to but I love to make banana pudding because it’s sooo super easy to whip up and you can play with the flavors a ton making your own versions like this Chocolate Banana Pudding that I could totally just dive into right now.
+I guess there could be worse things to be addicted to but I love to make banana pudding (and of course banana bread) because it’s sooo super easy to whip up and you can play with the flavors a ton making your own versions like this Chocolate Banana Pudding that I could totally just dive into right now.

 Banana pudding is such a great make ahead dessert for the summer that I thought….why not turn this Southern classic into a Banana Pudding CAKE!!!